SwedbankPay/swedbank-pay-sdk-ios/README.md

 <a name="usage"></a>
 ## Usage

-To use Swedbank Pay iOS SDK you `import SwedbankPaySDK` in your `UIViewController` and instantiate the `SwedbankPaySDKController` the way you see fit.
+To use Swedbank Pay iOS SDK you `import SwedbankPaySDK` and instantiate the `SwedbankPaySDKController` the way you see fit.
 For instance in the example app it is instantiated inside an UIView named webViewContainer:
 ```swift
 let swedbankPaySDKController = SwedbankPaySDKController.init(
     configuration: configuration,